AFLplusplus/AFLplusplus/docs/env_variables.md

   - CLANG - outdated clang instrumentation
   - CLASSIC - classic AFL (map[cur_loc ^ prev_loc >> 1]++) (default)

-    You can also specify CTX and/or NGRAM, seperate the options with a comma "," then, e.g.: `AFL_LLVM_INSTRUMENT=CLASSIC,CTX,NGRAM-4`
+    You can also specify CTX and/or NGRAM, separate the options with a comma "," then, e.g.: `AFL_LLVM_INSTRUMENT=CLASSIC,CTX,NGRAM-4`

     Note: It is actually not a good idea to use both CTX and NGRAM. :)